-In this paper, we presented a simple and novel method for effectively building decision trees that minimize the sum of the misclassification cost and the test cost.
-Our method utilizes a new cost-based splitting criterion for attribute selection, and incorporates several intelligent testing strategies that can suggest how to obtain missing values with new tests.
-Our experiments show that our new decision-tree-building algorithm, together with the best Sequential testing strategy.
-Optimal Test. can dramatically outperform a number of other competing algorithms, including C4.5.
+In this paper, we present a simple and novel method for effectively building decision trees that minimizes the sum of the misclassification cost and the test cost.
+Our method utilizes a new cost-based splitting criterion for attribute selection, and incorporates several intelligent test strategies that can suggest how to obtain missing values with new tests.
+Our experiments show that our new decision-tree-building algorithm, together with the best test strategy, Optimal Sequential Test, can dramatically outperform a number of other competing algorithms, including C4.5.
 In addition, compared to other related works, our algorithm has a much lower computational complexity, and is thus more practical.

-In the future, we plan to consider several extensions of this work.
-One important direction is to consider minimize the total cost when new tests are done in one shot, rather than in a sequential manner.
-In some situations, such as medical diagnosis for human and plants (Veeramachaneni and Avesani 2003), this scenario is more practical since doctors and scientists often suggest several medical tests to be done at once.
-We did extend our Optimal Sequential Test to Optimal Batch Test in Section 4, but it would be interesting to find more effective methods.
-Also pruning can be introduced in our tree-building algorithm to avoid overfitting of the data.
+In the future, we plan to consider methods of minimizing the total cost when all new tests must be decided together, rather than in a sequential manner.
+We did extend our Optimal Sequential Test to the Batch Test in Section 4, but it would be interesting to find more effective methods.
+Also pruning can be introduced in our tree-building algorithm to avoid overfitting the data.
+Finally, we plan to study ways to incorporate other types of costs in our decision tree learning and test algorithms.